-DISTRIBUTION: BIBLIOGRAPHIC ENTRY IPHC Secretariat IPHC 2023.
-IPHC Fishery-Independent Setline Survey Sampling Manual (2023) IPHC-2023-VSM01,39 pp .
-Sumpring manual (2023) if file 2025 (56601,59 pp.
+DISTRIBUTION: IPHC Secretariat Website BIBLIOGRAPHIC ENTRY IPHC 2025.
+IPHC Fishery-Independent Setline Survey Sampling Manual (2025) IPHC-2025-VSM01,39 pp.

-The designations employed and the presentation of material in this publication and its lists do not imply the expression of any opinion whatsoever on the part of the International Pacific Halibut Commission (IPHC) concerning the legal or development status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
+The designations employed and the presentation of material in this publication and its lists do not imply the expression of any opinion whatsoever on the part of the International Pacific Halibut Commission (IPHC) concerning the legal or development status of any country, territory, city, or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.